 Your GP will discuss treatment options with you, and whether medication will benefit you.
-However, you should ensure you have a healthy diet, maintaining sufficient levels of calcium and vitamin D, to help maintain the strength of your bones.
+However, you should make sure you have a healthy diet, keeping enough levels of calcium and vitamin D, to help maintain the strength of your bones.

 You can ask for advice from your GP or practice nurse about your diet, and they may recommend making changes or taking supplements.